Debunking the Arguments of PseudoSkeptics and Debunkers

 when describing believers.
 If they

-like CSICOP members and JREF members are definitely not open minded
+as the CSICOP and JREF crowd are definitely not

 anything that doesn't fit into their world view, dismissing all else as